The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Results

 The models all have a troposphere that reaches about 100~hPa, for both Ben~1 and Ben~2 simulations, in line with the theoretical prediction of \citet{Robinson:2014}.
 However, there are notable differences between models, in particular regarding the temperature of the tropopause.
 The inter-model variability is about 15~K for both Ben~1 and Ben~2 simulations (see Fig.~\ref{fig:fig_substellar_Ben1}A and \ref{fig:fig_substellar_Ben2}A).
 LMD-G consistently produces the coldest tropopause, as in the Hab~1 and Hab~2 aquaplanet simulations presented in THAI part 2 \citep{Sergeev21_THAI}.
 This is most likely due to the fact that LMD-G also has the weakest stratospheric shortwave heating rates in both Ben~1 and Ben~2 simulations, (see Fig.~\ref{fig:fig_substellar_Ben1}C and \ref{fig:fig_substellar_Ben2}C).

 Despite these differences, we note that the convective layer of the atmosphere is the part that produces the smallest temperature variations among the models (as well as the smallest internal variability in the models, represented by the shades in Fig.~\ref{fig:fig_substellar_Ben1}A and \ref{fig:fig_substellar_Ben2}A).
+This is a good marker that stellar energy input is consistent across the four GCMs.